werbasinnotec/mongodb-handler/README.md

 # NPM Module mongodb-handler

 This module handles all mongodb-transactions over a global calling.
-As secondary the module caches all data change operations and removes the operation only from cache when the execution is done.

 ### Installation